Identifiable learning of dissipative dynamics: Results

 The global EPR, $\dot{S}_{\text{tot}}$, quantifies the irreversibility of a stochastic process as the degree to which its trajectories are statistically distinguishable from their time-reversed counterparts.
 For a time-homogeneous Markov process, it is defined as the Kullback-Leibler (KL) divergence per unit time between the forward path measure $\mathbf{P}$ and the time-reversed path measure $\bar{\mathbf{P}}$~\cite{crooks1999entropy, jarzynski2012equalities, jiang2004mathematical, lebowitz1999gallavotti}:

 where $\tau>0$ is arbitrary and $\{\Z_t\}_{t\in[0, \tau]}$ denotes a stationary path of the process.
 This formulation requires the simulation of the time-reversal dynamics and requires the calculation of the KL divergence between probability measures on path space, which presents computational challenges~\cite{chernyak2006path, chetrite2008fluctuation}.
-For SDEs, it is well known that the global EPR can be represented in terms of a quadratic form for the time-irreversible drift~\cite{da2023entropy, jiang2004mathematical}.
+For SDEs, it is known that the global EPR can be represented in terms of a quadratic form for the time-irreversible drift~\cite{da2023entropy, jiang2004mathematical}.
 This provides a powerful analytical tool that is particularly accessible for {\ourmethodname}, as its reverse-time dynamics construction yields a closed-form expression.
-Specifically, $\dot{S}_{\text{tot}}$ for {\ourmethodname} can be expressed as (\hyperref[sec:appendix]{the Appendix}):
+Specifically, $\dot{S}_{\text{tot}}$ for {\ourmethodname} can be expressed as (Methods~\ref{app:Time-reversal and Entropy Production}):

 where $f_{\text{irr}}$ is the time-irreversible drift given by~\eqref{eq:irr} and $\rho$ is the stationary density.
 Numerically, the {\ourmethodname} is first learned from input trajectories.
 The learned stochastic dynamics are then simulated over long time horizons to generate a large set of samples that approximate the invariant distribution.
 The global EPR is subsequently estimated from these samples using Monte Carlo integration of~\eqref{eq:ep}.
 By combining the above steps, {\ourmethodname} offers a fully data-driven pipeline to estimate irreversibility from raw trajectory data.